Trump rallies support for Republican in North Carolina special election, with eye on 2020

 But Democrats are daring to hope for an upset that would build on their takeover of the House from Republicans in elections last year and make further inroads in “Trump country.”

-The national press secretary for Trump’s 2020 campaign, Kayleigh McEnany, said the campaign did not buy into the narrative that the 9th District election, whatever the results, was predictive of the 2020 campaign.
+The national press secretary for Trump’s 2020 campaign, Kayleigh McEnany, dismissed the idea that the 9th District election was predictive of the 2020 campaign.

 “The president is not on the ballot,” she said.
 “It’s a big difference when he is.”